Magnetopause: Estimating the standoff distance to the magnetopause

 The distance from Earth to the subsolar magnetopause varies over time due to solar activity, but typical distances range from 6–15 R$_{\oplus}$.
 Empirical models using real-time solar wind data can provide a real-time estimate of the magnetopause location.
 A bow shock stands upstream from the magnetopause.
 It serves to decelerate and deflect the solar wind flow before it reaches the magnetopause.

 Solar System magnetopauses

-Research on the magnetopause is conducted using the LMN coordinate system (which is set of axes like XYZ).
+Research on the magnetopause is often conducted using the LMN coordinate system (which is set of axes like XYZ).
 N points normal to the magnetopause outward to the magnetosheath, L lies along the projection of the dipole axis onto the magnetopause (positive northward), and M completes the triad by pointing dawnward.